fioncat/csync/README.md

 <h1>📄 Csync</h1>
 </div>

-csync is a powerful clipboard synchronization tool that allows you to share clipboard content seamlessly across multiple devices.
+Csync is a powerful clipboard synchronization tool that allows you to share clipboard content seamlessly across multiple devices.
 It provides both command-line interface and GUI system tray for easy access to clipboard history.

 Csync is written by Rust, it is very fast and lightweight!